ahmedaminrashad/horizon/DEPLOYMENT.md

 - Install Certbot if not already installed
 - Obtain SSL certificates for `backend.indicator-app.com`
 - Obtain SSL certificates for `sql.indicator-app.com`
+- Obtain SSL certificates for `dashboard.indicator-app.com`
 - Configure Nginx to use HTTPS with automatic HTTP to HTTPS redirect
 - Set up automatic certificate renewal
 - Test certificate renewal process

 **Prerequisites:**
-- DNS must be configured to point both domains to your server's IP
+- DNS must be configured to point all domains to your server's IP:
+  - `backend.indicator-app.com`
+  - `sql.indicator-app.com`
+  - `dashboard.indicator-app.com`
 - Port 80 and 443 must be open in your firewall
 - Nginx must be installed and configured (run `setup-nginx-backend.sh` first)